 Bones or no bones, the actual honey butter is where it’s at.
 If you like honey on your fried chicken, which we certainly do, you will absolutely love smearing this sweet buttery goodness all over your bird.
 As an added bonus, sweet corn-muffins accompany any order of fried chicken and they are pretty baller too.
 Add a dollop of honey butter to the corn muffins for similar flavor escalation.

 When it comes to the sides, feel free to try one or two but know they aren't nearly as important.
 A side of mac & cheese is always a good idea, but the main attraction here is a plate of chicken and corn muffins for less than $15.
 Putting literal honey butter on fried chicken may sound weird, but try it once and you'll be hooked.

 Boneless and juicy.
 Put the honey butter on the chicken - all of it.

 Fried Chicken + Honey Butter + Bun = Yes, please.

 A fried chicken sandwich with the usual reuben ingredients on a pumpernickel bun.
 Great idea in theory, but the chicken doesn't really need sauerkraut and thousand island.
 The pumpernickel bun doesn't do it for us either.

 Great pimento flavor with a little bit of a kick.
 Crumbled breadcrumbs on top are a nice touch too.
 Mix it all together for some cheesy goodness.

 There are a number of tasty homemade dipping sauces, including spicy creole mustard and candied jalapeno mayo.
-They are all solid, but we can't justify $1.50 extra each when the honey butter is so d*mn good and free.
+They are all good if you want to try something else, but to be honest, the honey butter is just so damn good.